Rotte (lyre): Central and northern Europe

 In central Europe, lyres are depicted on artefacts of the proto-Celtic Hallstatt culture from around 700 BC, although their forms differ greatly from Germanic lyres.

 In the west (modern Brittany), a Gaulish lyre similar to the Hallstat lyres is shown on a stone buste-socle from the 2nd or 1st century BC which was discovered in 1988.
 It depicts a figure wearing a torc playing a seven-string lyre, likely constructed from wood, but with a wider, rounder body like the turtle-shell lyres of ancient Mediterranean cultures.

 An excavation in 2010 in High Pasture Cave on the Isle of Skye, Scotland, revealed a piece of wood dating from the 4th century BC, which is interpreted by some non-experts to be a bridge of a lyre.
 The bridge being burnt and broken makes it hard to estimate how many notches it would have originally had, with only two or three remaining.
-This has prompted some to suggest it was an early bowed lyre similar to a Shetland Gue, however this is also unlikely as the use of a bow on stringed instruments don't appear in the British Isles until approximately the 11th Century AD.
+This has prompted some to suggest it was an early bowed lyre similar to a Shetland Gue, however this is also unlikely as the use of a bow on stringed instruments doesn't appear in the British Isles until approximately the 11th Century AD.

 The six-string Germanic lyre tradition appears in the archaeological record by the 2nd century AD, in a settlement at Habenhausen near Bremen, Germany.
 A wooden object excavated in the 1980s from a marsh settlement in Habenhausen, turned out to be the yoke of a lyre.
 The six holes show that the original musical instrument, barely 20 cm wide, had six strings.